thegenemyers/FASTGA/README.md

 in about 4 minutes wall clock time on my MacPro with 8 cores (about 24 CPU minutes).
 Moreover, it uses a trace point concept to record all the found alignments in a very space-efficient manner, e.g. just 50MB for over
 640,000 local alignments (la's) in our running example.
+The alignments can also be translated into .psl format and 1-code format with programs described below.

 FastGA uses several components of the Daligner assembler software suite, namely its concept of a genome "database" and its tools for encoding